Frequently Asked Questions

 Q. How do I get IRB approval?

 A. The IRB process is now entirely electronic.
-Please visit the Office of Research Compliance Human Subjects page for further information.
-Both Edith and Mary can help you with this if needed.
+For further information, please see http://researchcompliance.iu.edu/hso/index.html.
+Both Edith and Eric can help you with this if needed.

-Q. At what point in the process with the SLA Research Office get involved?
+Q. At what point in the process with the SLA Research Support staff get involved?